Team FatBird: Operation Nighthawk

 What is Operation NightHawk?

-Operation NightHawk is a 12-week marathon training program to prepare runners (Half Marathon & Full Marathon Categories) racing the Sundown Marathon on 28 May 2016.
+Operation NightHawk is a 12-week marathon training program to prepare runners (Half Marathon & Full Marathon Categories) racing the Sundown Marathon.

 The training comprises of weekday (optional) workouts, weekend day group long runs as well as weekend (Saturday) night long conditioning runs weekly.